Septic homeowners need to be careful about what they flush down their toilets because certain…

 The history of human infrastructure is the history of humanity.
 From roads and bridges to huts and houses, our lives are informed by the technologies of our time.
 Plumbing and human waste management are certainly no exceptions!

-Down the years, access to bathing facilities went from being a luxury to a necessity.
+Over the years, access to bathing facilities went from being a luxury to a necessity.
 Toilets went from being anywhere to being somewhere comfortable and private.
 And eventually, clean water came to us for a change and no longer required a bucket or a long march to a river.

 Septic systems—now a widely enjoyed alternative to municipal sewage lines—started out as most great innovations do: as the solution to a common problem.